Quick answer

 FAQ

-Why is my Greenworks battery flashing red?
+Why is my Greenworks charger flashing red?

 How can I tell if my charger is working?